wcyz666/Online-VisTrails/README.md

 * add type informatin to the json result(custom fields already have this informatin, add for normal fields if needed in the future)
 * what is the fieldButton doing?
-* refactor the add port form, input output option might be a radio button
+* ~~refactor the add port form, input output option might be a radio button~~
+* add matlab source module